Nassau Inter-County Express: Routes and service area

-NICE runs fixed-route service on 41 routes, plus three shuttles, servicing the towns of Hempstead, North Hempstead, and the southern part of Oyster Bay, along with parts of the cities of Long Beach and Glen Cove.
-Non-shuttle routes are designated with a lowercase "n" for Nassau County, with service provided daily (although not all routes operate 7 days a week), and 24-hour service provided on the n40/41 (Mineola–Freeport), n4 (Merrick Road), and n6 (Hempstead Turnpike) routes.
+NICE runs fixed-route service on 41 routes, plus three shuttles, serving the towns of Hempstead, North Hempstead, and the southern part of Oyster Bay, along with parts of the cities of Long Beach and Glen Cove.
+Non-shuttle routes are designated with a lowercase "n" for Nassau County, a numbering system instituted by NICE's predecessor MTA Long Island Bus.
+24-hour service is provided on the n40/41 (Mineola–Freeport), n4 (Merrick Road), and n6 (Hempstead Turnpike) routes.